Microwave Peanut Brittle

 Instructions

-• Stir the mixture and add the butter and peanuts and return the bowl to the microwave for an additional 4 to 5 minutes.
+• Add in the peanuts and butter.
+Stir the mixture.
+Add the butter and peanuts and return the bowl to the microwave for an additional 4 to 5 minutes.
 The mixture will begin to turn a deep caramel color.
-Quickly check the temperature to see if it has reached 305ºF, if not place it back in the microwave for an additional 2 minutes until the desired temp is reached.
+Quickly check the temperature using a candy thermometer to see if it has reached 300º to 305ºF (this is the ideal temp so your brittle doesn't turn out chewy).
+If not at the desired temperature place the bowl back in the microwave for 30-second intervals until reached.

-• Remove the bowl from the microwave and carefully stir in the baking soda.
+• Add the baking soda.
+Remove the bowl from the microwave and carefully stir in the baking soda.
 Pour the mixture onto the prepared baking sheet.

-• Allow the brittle to set and cool for 30 to 60 minutes before breaking it apart.
-A kitchen mallet helps to break it into pieces.
+• Cool the candy.
+Allow the brittle to set and cool for 30 to 60 minutes before breaking it apart.
+A meat mallet helps to gently break it into pieces without turning it into crumbles.

 Notes